Community and Place-Based Education

 Supporting Alaska Native educators

-University partner Sealaska Heritage has multiple scholarships for Alaska Native students enrolled in an education certificate or degree program, so head over to see the options!
+University partner Sealaska Heritage has multiple scholarships for Alaska Native students enrolled in an education certificate or degree programs.
+Explore available funding opportunities to support your educational journey.

 Accreditation